At the Table: Isolation of a different sort

 Eventually the weather forced us inside.
 The room was dark, as there were no windows, just a small opening near the stove for smoke, and where the top of the walls met the roof.
 There was some light by the doorway which was left ajar.
 The rain fell now in earnest and often came in sideways through openings in the walls.
 The floor became muddier and the room became progressively darker, colder and damp.

-There was a constant chatter on the CB radio, as people at other ranches discussed the storm.
-There was no other activity, just sitting and listening to the chatter and the rain.
-Occasionally, someone would play music stored on their cell phone and we instigated a little dance time.

 At one point late in the afternoon, I turned my head to look outside and was startled by the vision of a vaquero atop his mule facing the doorway.
 He was wearing full chaps, a rain poncho and dripping wet hat.
-He dismounted and entered the room.
 His name was Isidro, and he was seeking shelter from the storm.
 Behind him was Aleida, Zenaida’s 16-year-old sister also wearing a dripping wet poncho.
-She was introduced to us as the girl who was born in the cave; the subject of a story Chema told us when he pointed out a cave in the distance on our ride earlier.
-There were now 9 of us in the room.

 As the rain continued, it was clear we were going to be spending the night, but where?
 Outside our boots sank into mud two inches deep so I could not imagine we would be setting up tents.
 Chema’s answer to my question about where we would sleep (and I asked this often) was “we will sleep here.”
 I was disheartened and imagined we would be sleeping sitting up on the lumpy couch and in chairs.
 And to make matters even more challenging, I learned that the banos (bathroom) was the field outside.